benlusamba/feed_netcore/README.md

-# MSFT .NET API Requests
+# MSFT .NET Data Extraction

 This is a .NET solutuon that automates XML / JSON data extraction, to feed Machine Learning and Quant Finance applications